 What it will do, however, is slow the spread enough to start getting things back to normal and protect our most vulnerable populations.
 Developing an FDA regulated vaccine is the safest way to achieve herd immunity.
 Researchers have estimated that it would take “60-80% of the population to either recover from COVID-19 or have antibodies from a vaccine to prevent widespread.”

-To put that in perspective, about 1% of the U.S. population has contracted the disease so far, and 142,755 people have died.
+To put that in perspective, about 1% of the U.S. population has contracted the disease so far, and over 140,000 people have died(numbers as of July 2020).
 That could mean before we reach herd immunity, more than 8.5 million more people could die.
 So, while it may not be 100% effective or a one-time-cure-all, it WILL slow the spread and prevent an invaluable number of needless deaths.